wbcmedia/wbcmedia.github.io/draft.md

 **_Mrs Buttermuffin_** : Don't be silly Mrs Tripps, table-dancing at the Hanging Gate?
 With those low ceilings?
 It wouldn't be safe.
 Now, stop all this talk about living on the streets.
 That man has taken what's ours.
 I'm not having it.
 We're going to fight back!

 **_Freddie_** : But what can we do Mrs B. We can't stop this golf course.

-Pretty soon we'll be overrun with annoying rich men who won't stop talking about their handicaps and sand-wedges and helipads and fund-hedges and swingers and strokes and inappropriate jokes and roughs and shanks and buying up banks and sycophant caddies who egg-on those baddies dressed in Rupert-bear pants obsessed with the chance of getting a hole in one
+Pretty soon we'll be overrun with annoying rich men who won't stop talking about their handicaps and sand-wedges and personalised car reg-es telling inappropriate jokes about swingers and strokes and mis-hits and shankers these smug little bankers
+With their sycophant caddies
+egging on these baddies
+dressed in Rupert-bear pants
+obsessed with the chance
+of getting a hole... in... one

 - He pauses for breath
 - Buttermuffin and Tripps attempt to interrupt, but he restarts

+Dropping THEIR balls on OUR greens
+Picking up Double-Bogeys, whatever THAT means Overbearing nutters
+Putting their putters
+In those silly wheely bags
+Then driving off - in their really silly Jags

 With their big woods, and irons
 The sort of men you can rely-on
-To rock up in a foursome
+To Engage in a foursome
 And pretend that they're sportsmen
-It'll all be about
+Even though their only goal is to make it to the 19th hole Where these men without chins
+Will order tonics and gins
-Eagles and Birdies
+And boast about their Eagles and Birdies
-Albatrosses and turkeys
+Albatrosses and Turkeys

-... it will be... unbearable darlings!
-Bogies/Fogeys
+Nobody Normal Likes Golf!

 **_Mrs Buttermuffin_** : What did you just say Freddie?

 **_Freddie_** : I said we'll be overrun with annoying rich men who...